LoopKit/loopdocs/docs/loop-3/medtrum.md

 !!! abstract ""
     The graphics walk you through each step of the filling, pairing, priming, attaching and insertion process.

-    You will probably need to scroll up or down to see all the instructions.
+    You will probably need to scroll up or down to see all the instructions on your phone.

 ![activate a new patch](img/patch-activation-flow.svg){width="500"}
 {align="center"}